Blue Jean

 The dry bed of the Bisagno River, Genoa

-The Monumental Cemetery of Staglieno is one of the largest cemeteries in Europe and is a beautiful celebration of death on a grand scale.
+The Monumental Cemetery of Staglieno is one of the largest cemeteries in Europe and is a beautiful celebration of life and death on a grand scale.
 The gardens are set on a hillside and adorned with rows and rows of ornate and remarkably lifelike statues and sculptures.
 Long, covered porticos of ornate tombs surround huge tree-lined graveyards adorned with marble graves and sculptures.
 A central grand staircase leads to Pantheon, more porticos and even more incredible sculptures.

 Monumental Cemetery of Staglieno, Genoa